latticetower/kaggle-kernelifier/README.md

 ...
 script.py
 ```
+The `script.py` is our main script.
+The folder might contain other scripts, files, folders with other scripts.

-In our script.py we have imports like
+In our `script.py` we have imports like
 ```
 from folder_a.script1 import foo import folder_b